chaoyitud/Simclr-Reproducation/index.md

 ![](https://i.imgur.com/tDoPcvZ.png)

 Many possible operations of augmentations are available.
+In the paper, various data augmentation operations and their combinations are tested, involving spatial transformations like cropping and rotation and appearance transformations like color distortion.

+The authors of the paper concluded, after experiments:
+1. no single transformation suffices to learn good representations
+2. the quality of representation improves dramatically when composing augmentations

-The authors of the paper concluded, however, the composition of random cropping and random color distortion stands out.
+And the composition of random cropping and random color distortion stands out.

 ![](https://i.imgur.com/XfqFzwT.png)

-For each image in a batch, we get a pair of images after augmentations.
-So for a batch size of N, we have 2N results.
+For each image in a batch, we get an augmented version of it.
+So for a batch size of N, we get 2N images.

 **2. Encoding**

 The pair of images $(x_i, x_j)$ then will be encoded to get the representations.
+Usually the encoded representations are of much lower dimensions, which is more efficient to work with.
 The encoder is general and can be replaced by other possible designs.
 ResNet-50 is used in this paper.

 ![](https://i.imgur.com/fgmyacm.png)